 Amy Gort, Ph.D.

-Dr. Amy Gort has served as Assistant Vice President and Dean of Arts and Sciences since 2009.
+Dr. Amy Gort has served as Dean of Arts and Sciences since 2009.
 She had previously served as Dean of Arts and Sciences and Professor of Biology at Concordia University, Saint Paul.
 Dr. Gort received her bachelor’s degree from the University of Wisconsin-Madison, and her Ph.D. from the University of Illinois at Urbana-Champaign.

 Areas of responsibility: Departments of American Indian Studies; Art; Biology; Chemistry; Communication Studies; Computer Science; Economics; English; History; Languages and Cross-cultural studies; Mathematics; Music; Philosophy; Physics; Political Science; Psychology; Religion; Sociology; Theater.
 Strommen Center for Meaningful Work.
 Gage Center for Student Success.
 Accreditation Liaison for Academic Quality Improvement Program (AQIP).